 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-While tasty, they were more work than I would probably put in on a quick weeknight dinner.
+While homemade were definitely best, they were more work than I would probably put in on a quick weeknight dinner.
 So, I have found some store-bought alternatives that work in a pinch.
-They are not as good as home-made, but it sure gets a low carb Mexican dinner on the table quickly.

 The low carb tortillas from La Tortilla Factory were the lowest in calories of the two, but also the highest in carbs and the lowest in protein.
 The main problem with both of them was the difficulty in finding them in local grocery stores.